bast/talk-dirac-lgpl/talk.md

 - However, the DIRAC modifications must be redistributed under same license terms as ours
 - Since we allow modifications under LGPL, we cannot be locked out from reusing modifications shared by others
+- .emph[We do not have to ask for permission for reusing modifications]

 ---